cadenschulz27/vibance-site/FINANCIAL_PROFILE_IMPLEMENTATION.md

 ## Testing
 To test the implementation:
 1. Navigate to `/dashboard/financial-profile.html`
-2. Click "Complete income profile" or "Open income profile"
+2. Click "Complete financial profile" or "Open financial profile"
-3. Fill out the Income Profile wizard steps
+3. Fill out the financial profile wizard steps
 4. Watch the profile page update in real-time with insights
 5. Check responsive behavior on mobile/tablet